Which Instinct Canned Recipes Get

-Nature’s Variety Instinct canned dog food receives the Advisor’s top rating of 5 stars.
+Nature’s Variety Instinct Original canned dog food receives the Advisor’s top rating of 5 stars.

-Nature’s Variety Instinct Duck was selected to represent the other products in the line for this review.
+Instinct Original Real Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food